Walt Disney PicturesThis is a featured page

 • On trailers, the logo appears to be in a bronze-like color.

-: The text wiping in, the light effect, the logo wiping out.
+FX/SFX: The text wiping in, the light effect, and the logo wiping out.
+The effects used are rather unique for their time.

 Music/Sounds: None or the opening theme of the movie.
-On Holes, it has the sound of a flame lighting.
+On Holes, it has the sound of a fire being lit.

 (July 7, 2006- )